gecio/gecio.github.io/docs/_gks/clusterlifecycle/cnichoices/index.en.md

 parent: Cluster Lifecycle
 ---

-# Choosing a CNI
+# CNI Choices

-This page is providing a small overview of what CNIs are, why they are used and what features they provide.
+Here you find an overview of what CNIs are, why they are used and what features they provide.

-## What's a CNI and why do I need it
+## What Is a CNI and Why Do I Need It?

 CNI is the abbreviation for ContainerNetworkInterface.
-Simple put it's a way for kubernetes to describe what network functionality is needed to implement pod-to-pod networking inside a kubernetes cluster.
-There are many different (network) environments where kubernetes can be run.
-To focus more on the kubernetes product the kubernetes developers decided to just specify what is required in terms of network functionality and let other do the implementation.
+Simply put, it is a way for Kubernetes to describe what network functionality is needed to implement pod-to-pod networking inside a Kubernetes cluster.
+There are many different (network) environments where Kubernetes can run.
+To focus more on the Kubernetes product the Kubernetes developers decided to just specify what is required in terms of network functionality and let others do the implementation.
 This resulted in many different implementations for Kubernetes networking (CNIs) with very different features for very different environments.

 Our Kubernetes platform only supported one CNI implementation for the longest time and therefore did not provide any means to change that.
-Recently we added a second one so you are now able to choose which CNI suits your use-case best.
+Recently we added a second one so now you can choose which CNI best suits your use-case.

 ## Canal

 The CNI solution we used in the past is called *canal*, which is a combination of the two CNIs *flannel* and *calico*.
-In these setups flannel is used to implement the pod-to-pod communication while calico is used enable network policies.
+In these setups flannel is used to implement the pod-to-pod communication while calico is used to enable network policies.
 This CNI has been around a long time and is thus mature and battle-tested.

 Canal supports both *iptables* as well as *ipvs* as proxy modes.

-If you are unsure on what to choose, this CNI is the conservative choice.
+If you are unsure what to choose, this CNI is the conservative choice.

 ## Cilium

-Cilium is a fairly new CNI which leverages eBPF instead of traditional ways to manage traffic between kubernetes pods and nodes.
+Cilium is a fairly new CNI which leverages eBPF instead of traditional ways to manage traffic between Kubernetes pods and nodes.
 It has advanced observability features like a dedicated looking-glass addon called *hubble* and improved health checks.
 Cilium also supports network policies to allow tighter control of the traffic flow into or out of your cluster as well as inter-cluster traffic.

-If you want to utilize Cilium features to the fullest you need to set the proxy mode to *eBPF* after choosing the CNI (this can only be done if Konnectivity is chosen as well!).
-Another requirement for Cilium (and especially the eBFP proxy mode) is that the OS image needs to run a fairly recent kernel to be able to support all functionality of the CNI which is the case with our flatcar images!
+If you want to take full advantage of the Cilium features, you need to set the proxy mode to *eBPF* after choosing the CNI (this is only possible if *Konnectivity* is chosen as well).
+Another requirement for Cilium (and especially the eBFP proxy mode) is that the OS image needs to run a fairly recent kernel to be able to support all functionality of the CNI which is the case with our flatcar images.

 Cilium is under heavy development so new features as well as bug-fixes are released regularly.

-If you are interested in a deeper understanding of the network flows inside your kubernetes cluster, then this CNI is for you.
+If you are interested in a deeper understanding of the network flows inside your Kubernetes cluster, then this CNI is for you.

-# None
+## None

 There is also the possibility to install a custom CNI yourself.
 In that case you choose *None* as CNI and the installation will skip the installation step for a CNI.

-Please be aware that this is only for the most advanced users of kubernetes and you should really know what you are doing!
+Be aware that this is only for the most advanced users of Kubernetes who know what they are doing.

-# Installing a CNI
+## Installing a CNI

-In the cluster creation process the second step enables you to choose between the two CNIs described above.
+In the cluster creation process, the second step enables you to choose between the two CNIs described above.

 ![choose CNI](choosing_cni.png)